 Blue Cross Blue Shield will offer customers free Lyft rides

-Blue Cross Blue Shield wants you to make it to your doctor's appointments -- so much that it's willing to pay for your Lyft.
-Blue Cross Blue Shield wants you to make it to your doctor's appointments -- so much that it's willing to pay for your Lyft.
+Blue Cross Blue Shield wants you to make it to your doctor's appointments - so much that it's willing to pay for your Lyft.
+The health care provider announced Wednesday that it will offer free Lyft rides to its plan holders who lack reliable transportation.

 Comments